Ministers offer to quit as Australia political crisis deepens - Journal du Cameroun

 Some media outlets were tipping another challenge as early as this week, but Dutton supporters signalled it was more likely next month after parliament returns from a break.

-And he could face competition with The Australian newspaper reporting that Treasurer Scott Morrison was also beginning to count numbers for his own leadership tilt.

-“Now that the genie is out of the bottle, I’m not sure we can put it back,” warned Liberal MP Craig Kelly — a Dutton supporter — when asked if Turnbull could survive.
+“Now that the genie is out of the bottle, I’m not sure we can put it back,” warned Liberal MP Craig Kelly — a Dutton supporter — when asked if the prime minister could survive.

 Complicating matters were reports that at least three National MPs — who are in a governing coalition with the Liberals — would no longer guarantee to vote with the government if Dutton seizes power.